-MANTRAS mean a lot to me.
+Mantras mean a lot to me.
 These sacred syllables have been with me for a long time.
-And even though they seem to come from times long gone, I have the feeling: MANTRAS are always up to date.
-They are timeless, they are syllables of now!
+And even though they seem to come from times long gone, I have the feeling: Mantras are always up to date.
+They are timeless, they are syllables of the NOW!

 My own feeling does not deceive me either, because mantras have always existed and will always exist.
 These are sounds that vibrate through the universe since ancient times and were received and delivered by self-realized, wise people (Rishis) in the deepest meditation.
 I am infinitely grateful that I have come in touch with these sounds of the Divine, Existence.

 MANTRAS are part of my daily life.
 And, strictly speaking, there is no beginning and no end.
-It is a constant hovering and vibrating in the world of MANTRAS.
-Maybe this sounds a bit strange to you, but for me the sounds of the MANTRA are a way to find myself.
+It is a constant hovering and vibrating in the world of mantras.
+Maybe this sounds a bit strange to you, but for me the sounds of the mantras are a way to find myself.
 And this path, which is actually not a real path, but a retreat, has something calming, peaceful.
 Are not we ourselves without beginning and without end?

 My personal mantra accompanies me almost uninterruptedly.
 I sing and feel it quietly in me.
 But if I have to focus on words, like now, or talk to someone, then I do not sing it.
 But it's in me and resonates.
 I find that very healing and I am convinced that mantras can heal.
 These sounds are nothing but energy and vibration.
 And it's well known what energies and vibrations can accomplish!

 So I keep repeating my mantra.
 This is also called Japa.
 Very often and above all in the morning I sing it loudly too.
 That gives me a special boost of joy and energy for the day!